solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-reading-data.md

   - Understand accounts and their addresses
   - Understand SOL and lamports
   - Use web3.js to connect to Solana and read an account balance
-description:
-  "Connect to Solana DevNet from TypeScript and read data from the blockchain!"
 ---

 ## Summary